dunesage/ms274_fall25/project/input/README.md

-Boundary condition files from LLC4320 are included here.
+Boundary condition files are included here.
 Input and external forcing files are too large to upload.